-- 11. The following material shall be included in the file sent by the Contractor: - a.
-Written request for hearing filed by the provider - b.
-Copies of the entire file which includes pertinent records; and the Decision - c.
-Other information relevant to the Decision - 12.
-If the Contractor's Decision regarding a claim dispute is reversed, in full or in part, through the appeal process, the Contractor shall reprocess and pay the claims(s) in a manner consistent with the Decision along with any applicable interest within 15 business days of the date of the Decision.

-If the Contractor or the State fair hearing decision reverses a decision to deny, limit or delay services not furnished during the claim dispute or the pendency of the hearing process, the Contractor shall authorize or provide the services promptly and as expeditiously as the enrollee's health condition requires irrespective of whether the Contractor contests the decision.
+- 14. If the Contractor's Decision regarding a claim dispute is reversed, in full or in part, through the appeal process, the Contractor shall reprocess and pay the claims(s) in a manner consistent with the Decision along with any applicable interest within 15 business days of the date of the Decision. - 15.
+If the Contractor or the State fair hearing decision reverses a decision to deny, limit or delay services not furnished during the claim dispute or the pendency of the hearing process, the Contractor shall authorize or provide the services promptly and as expeditiously as the member's health condition requires irrespective of whether the Contractor contests the decision.